-Steve Durdant-Hollamby, Managing Director Polypipe Civils is BMBI’s Expert for Civils & Green Urbanisation.
+Steve Durdant-Hollamby, Managing Director Polypipe Civils is BMBI’s Expert for Civils & Green Infrastructure.

 As the industry eases out of lockdown, there is a real sense that the way we conduct business and execute some of our commercial functions has changed.

 Quite what the legacy of this Covid-accelerated evolution of workplace practice will be is difficult to determine, but it has revealed how – under the right stewardship – businesses can adapt quickly and change – areas in which construction has previously struggled.

 Covid has helped us better understand the importance of holistic wellbeing.
 It is all too easy to forget that the dynamic between home and work, isolation and human interaction, urban space and natural environment needs balance, and we must work hard to maintain it.